 We’re going to focus on a radio’s LCD and Touchscreen display, and then go over the differences between the two parts.

-A touchscreen is defined as "a display device which allows the user to interact with a computer by touching areas on the screen".
+A radio touchscreen is defined as "a display device which allows the user to interact with a computer by touching areas on the screen".
 In a radio, the touch screen or digitizer is the input portion of the radio.
 This thin piece of resistive or capacitive electrically charged glass is as thin as 1.1 mm.
 Using your finger allows for haptic responses to control the radio and some vehicle functions.
 A ribbon cable allows for integration into the main circuit board that powers the LCD, touch screen and any buttons built into the radio.

-Types Of Damage
+What Types Of Damage Can a Touchscreen Sustain?

 When the touchscreen is broken, you will still see what is on the screen, the screen should operate as normal.
 Like when you break your phone screen and can still operate the device.
 While it’s design may seem delicate and fragile, they are made to withstand the constant vibrations of daily driving.
 Any force greater than a finger tap is more likely to cause damage in the form of a spider web crack.
 Other foreign objects such as car keys, 2x4s, and the occasional matchbox race car can dent or completely shatter the touchscreen; even the LCD!